We are super excited about our new Somewhere: For Us magazine, supported by UnLtd's Do It grant and due to launch in May 2020.

 2019 / 2020 / 2021

-Somewhere is a research-led social enterprise and is contributing to research, knowledge and understanding of LGBT+ equality, diversity and inclusion issues.
+Somewhere is a research-led social enterprise and is contributing to research, knowledge and understanding of LGBTQ+ equality, diversity and inclusion issues.

 We are actively expanding our research collaborations with HEIs across Scotland, and we are now working with the University of Strathclyde and the Scottish Graduate School for Arts and Humanities (SGSAH).

-Our new PhD internship with the University of Glasgow will focus on LGBT+ arts and performance at the Edinburgh Festival Fringe
+Our new PhD internship with the University of Glasgow will focus on LGBTQ+ arts and performance at the Edinburgh Festival Fringe

 LAVENDER MENACE RETURNS: 2019